scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 classpath, source directories, classes directory, Scala and Java options and a few more.

-`bloop` comes with an sbt plugin that allows you to generate these configuration files with the execution of a command.
-When the command is done, you can run your build with `bloop` and close the sbt instance.
-You will only need to use sbt when you have changed the architecture of your build (to generate the configuration files again) or for tasks unrelated to compilation and test execution.
+`bloop` comes with an sbt plugin that allows you to generate these configuration files from your existing, functional sbt build.
+When the generation is done, you will have a `.bloop-config` in your base directory.
+With this configuration, you can close your sbt instance and run your build with `bloop`.

+You will need to reach out to `sbt` again in the following scenarios:

+- You have changed your build (a library dependency, a project name, a scalac option).
+In which case, you need to rerun the generation of configuration files.
+- You need to execute build tasks unrelated to compilation and test execution.

-This configuration file is a properties file that we plan on migrating from.
-In the next weeks, we'd like to come up with the design of a configuration file that we can reuse across different tools in the Scala ecosystem.
-Given how common this kind of information is required, we believe that settling on an agreed upon configuration format is the way to go.
+This configuration file is currently a Java properties file.
+In the next weeks, we'd like to migrate from it to a more established configuration format.
+As this information is often required by other developer tools (for example, language servers, presentation compilers, linters), we would like our the authors of these tools to agree on a configuration file that all these can understand.

 In the future, we want to explore making `bloop` a server you can ask compilation and test-related information from different language servers, presentation compilers and linters.
+We're also interested in rethinking our configuration files and agree with the tooling community on a configuration schema that all the tools in the ecosystem (language servers, build tools, presentation compilers and linters) can use.
+We believe these initiatives can make tooling much easier to install and upgrade in the future.

 ## Conclusion